grafi-tt/sayhisort/README.md

 * find the index `j` such in `xs[i] <= ys[j]` by binary searching `ys`, and
 * rotate `xs[i:]` and `ys[:j]`.

 The computational complexity is still linear, since the algorithm is used only if the number of unique keys is small.
-In practice, however, in-place merge algorithm is slower than standard one.
-Sayhisort avoids any auxiliary buffer, so it resorts to in-place merge in many case.
-This weakpoint is observed in `RandomFew` benchmark.
+In practice, however, in-place merge algorithm can be slow.
+Sayhisort avoids any pre-allocated buffer, so it resorts to in-place merge in many case.
+Therefore SayhiSort doesn't

 ### Sorting short sequences

 It takes small but non-negligible time.

 When the sequence length is less than or equals to 8, odd-even sort is used.
 It's stable and parallelizable by superscalar execution.
+Specialized odd-even sort functions are dispatched by a heavily optimized loop

-The loop dispatching specialized odd-even sort function is heavily optimized.
 The author is reluctant to further optimization, because it likely bloats up inlined code size.

 ### Sorting unique keys